 Showing bank statements for apartment applications is more and more common nowadays and renters can often feel like their privacy is being compromised so we put a quick guide that you walk you through everything you need to know about this practice so you can decide whether you feel comfortable with it or it is time to find a new apartment to rent.

-What do apartments look for on bank statements?
+What do landlords look for in bank statements?

 Bank statements for apartment applications are usually used as proof of income.
-If you are self-employed your landlord will probably want to look for deposits that can prove that you are making what you stated in your rental application, while if you are actually employed by a company, they will compare your bank account with your pay stubs in order to corroborate that you didn’t fake them.
+If you are self-employed your landlord will probably want to look for deposits that can prove that you are making what you stated in your rental application.
+If you are actually employed by a company, they will compare your bank account with your pay stubs in order to corroborate that you didn’t fake them.

 In cases where you don’t meet the apartment’s income requirements, such as not making 3 times the rent or if you are trying to rent an apartment without a job, the landlord will want to see in your bank statements if you have enough savings to guarantee that you can pay the rent and will probably pay attention to your spending habits.